Understanding Corneal Disease

 As the outermost layer of the eye, the cornea plays an important role in both sight and the protection of the eye from infection or foreign materials.
 Unfortunately, it is also vulnerable to many types of corneal disease.

-At Contemporary Ophthalmology of Erie, our team of eye doctors can diagnose and treat conditions affecting the cornea to protect your vision, from keratoconus to Fuchs' Dystrophy.
+At Contemporary Ophthalmology of Erie, our team of eye doctors can diagnose and treat conditions affecting the cornea to protect your vision, from keratoconus to Fuchs' dystrophy.
 During a visit at our Erie, PA, office, Drs.
-Howard M. Levin, Vincent M. Imbrogno, and Ravinder Sabherwal can recommend the treatment options that are best suited to the type and severity of your corneal concern.
+Howard M. Levin, Vincent M. Imbrogno, Ravinder Sabherwal and Emily Washek can recommend the treatment options that are best suited to the type and severity of your corneal concern.

 The cornea is a clear, dome-shaped surface that covers the front of the eye.
 It is responsible for focusing anywhere between 60 to 70 percent of the light that falls onto the retina.
 From outermost to innermost, there are three main layers of the cornea separated by thin membranes: